yasmi02/CozyDiaryApp/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 **Acknowledgments**
-AI assistance provided by Claude AI
+AI assistance provided by Claude AI for design of the project

 **Screenshots**